Hodgesol/isotic-public/README.md

 Public repo for code associated with isotic manuscripts on soil property (part 1) and environmental raster (part 2) models.
+Part 1 currently under review.

 Follow 'project-outline-script.R' for understanding flow sequence of analysis from data acquisition to decision tree development and evaluation.